microsoft/AzureTrailblazerAcademy/month6/labs/lab_intelligent_bot/README.md

 1. Using the Azure portal, navigate to the Resource group you used throughout this hands-on lab by selecting Resource groups in the left menu.

-2. Search for the name of your research group and select it from the list.
+2. Search for the name of your Resource Group and select it from the list.

-3. Select Delete in the command bar and confirm the deletion by re-typing the Resource group name and selecting Delete.
+3. Select Delete in the command bar and confirm the deletion by re-typing the Resource Group name and selecting Delete.

 4. Power BI - Delete **Real-time Sentiment** workspace.